awsdocs/amazon-s3-userguide/doc_source/MultiRegionAccessPointPermissions.md

 ------

-To retrieve your Multi\-Region Access Point policy, use the following syntax:
+To retrieve your Multi\-Region Access Point policy, use the following command:

 ------
 #### [ AWS CLI ]